Grounding of MV Sparna

 4 | Safety margin gained

-• Error highlighted in < 3 s, while the vessel was still ~0.5 NM from the shoal.
+• Error highlighted in < 3 s while the vessel was still ≈0.15 NM from the shoal.

 Take-home message

-A brief wheel-direction mistake took Sparna out of the channel.
-Helm Order Monitor’s WRONG HELM banner, reinforced by a short sound signal, would have surfaced that mistake instantly—giving the bridge team the timely cue needed to correct the helm and stay safe.
+A brief wheel‑direction mistake took Sparna out of the channel.
+Helm Order Monitor’s WRONG HELM banner, backed by a short sound signal, would have surfaced that slip when it started—giving the bridge team a timely cue to correct the helm and stay safe.

 Wrong helm